Extraltodeus/reddit-video-downloader/README.md

 Else : it starts the gui and you can download whatever you want from reddit.

+There is no progress bar and no way to know what went wrong when it does (and it does) unless you start it with a terminal.

 It requires tkinter and clipboard.

 Here is a screenshot to show you the wonderful GUI that comes with it :